 These poetic commentaries of both religions are very famous.
-He told his followers, “Look at me (as a guru) and I will see at you.
+He told his followers, “Look at me (as a guru) and I will see at you.”

-Lessons of Sai Baba to Society
+Background and History of Sai Baba

 According to the research of genealogy of Shirdi by “Saidham Charitable Trust”, there is sound evidence that his name was “Baba Haribhau Bhusari”.
 Many people also support this theory.